jackjliew/ai-openscale/insight-timechart.md

 {:codeblock: .codeblock}
 {:screen: .screen}

-# Working with monitored data
+# Monitoring fairness, accuracy, and explainability
 {: #insight-deploy-detail}

 Select a deployment from the dashboard to see monitoring data for that deployment.